svermeulen/text-to-colorscheme/README.md

 vim.api.nvim_set_keymap('n', '<f8>', ':T2CShuffleAccents<cr>', {noremap = true, silent = true})
 ```

-For example, play the following to see what it looks like to change the contrast of the "circus" theme forwards, then backwards:
+For example, see the following video to see what it looks like to change the contrast of the "circus" theme forwards, then backwards:

 ![changing contrast](https://i.imgur.com/5065Ncu.gif)

-And play the following to see what it looks like to change saturation:
+And see the following to see what it looks like to change saturation:

 ![changing saturation](https://i.imgur.com/vuCGWDm.gif)